 EMS Fellowship - Second Year Program

 One of the major strengths of the Seattle and King County EMS system is its commitment to scholarly activity.
 The organizations have long traditions of carefully measuring and tweaking each aspect of the system.
 Many of the “tweaks” turn out to be insignificant.
 Occasionally, one of the changes appears to make a positive impact on medical care.
 Some of these discoveries, such as 9-1-1 call taker instruction in Hands-only CPR over the telephone and the impact of prehospital endotracheal intubation on survival from brain injury, have been published in reputable medical journals such as the New England Journal of Medicine, JAMA, Lancet, Circulation, Resuscitation, and Prehospital Emergency Care.
-We expect the fellow to complete a significant scholarly project.
+We feel that one year is likely an insufficient amount of time to develop, implement, and then study an intervention in the prehospital environment.
+A second year increases the complexity of the projects available to the fellow.

 The University of Washington holds a Clinical and Translational Science Award (CTSA) from the National Institutes of Health.
 Fellows have access to the biostatistical, epidemiological, and research methods training provided by the University of Washington’s Institute of Translational Health Sciences.
 The Seattle Fire Department’s cardiac arrest registry (the Cobb file) transitioned in 2013 to the RedCap software systems provided by the UW ITHS.